-Across the years the Administrative Board has accumulated considerable experience in dealing with cases of academic dishonesty.
-In particular, the Board has considered multiple cases of plagiarism, papers submitted to multiple classes without permission, and misrepresented reasons for late submission of a paper.
-Based on this experience, the Board has voted to make the following statement about its practices in imposing disciplinary sanctions in such cases.
+The Administrative Board has accumulated considerable experience in dealing with cases of academic dishonesty.
+In particular, the Board has considered multiple cases of plagiarism, papers submitted to multiple classes without permission, and misrepresented reasons for late submission of a paper or a final exam.
+Based on this experience, the Board offers the following statement about its practices in imposing disciplinary sanctions in such cases.

 Under the Board’s procedures for disciplinary cases as stated in the Harvard Law School Handbook of Academic Policies, the Board is not meant “to be an adversarial or prosecutorial body.
 Its disposition is to handle matters that come before it as favorably to students as possible consistent with the maintenance of the high academic and ethical standards of Harvard Law School.”
 Those standards are exemplified by the Harvard Law School Community Principles, which provide as follows:

 The Law School’s commitments to fairness, respect for the rule of law, and free inquiry require an environment of trust and mutual respect, free expression and inquiry, and a commitment to truth, excellence, and lifelong learning.
 Students, program participants, faculty, staff, and alumni accept these principles when they join the HLS community and thereby agree to respect the rights, dignity, and differences of others, pursue honesty and integrity in dealing with all members of the community in person and on-line, and accept personal responsibility in these efforts.